KushGrandhi/reels/README.md

 ```
 3. The outputs will be the root directory in the format of output_cropped000_final.mp4.

-##Notes:
+## Notes:
-a.
-The first run will take few minutes as it will download the pretrained model.
+1. The first run will take few minutes as it will download the pretrained model.
-b.
-This code will only work with youtube videos that have english captions.
+2. This code will only work with youtube videos that have english captions.
 Please extract the function Reeler3 to convert any video into a smart focus reel.